We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Destin is slightly advanced and a better choice to treat existing rashes or babies who are constantly vulnerable to rashes.
 It forms a heavier layer between the baby’s skin and nappy and therefore its more effective on stubborn rashes than Aquaphor.

-Manufactured with fewer ingredients than Destin, Aquaphor Baby Healing Ointment has been clinically tested to heal and restore the previously damaged skin into the smooth and healthy form.
+Manufactured with fewer ingredients than Destin, Aquaphor diaper rash cream has been clinically tested to heal and restore the previously damaged skin into the smooth and healthy form.

 The ointment is comprised of active and inactive ingredients.
 Active ingredient is petroleum while the inactive ingredients are Panthenol, Bisabolol, Glycerin, Mineral Oil, Lanolin Alcohol and Ceresin.